 Following successful negotiations, a contract is drafted which incorporates the State's solicitation (RFP), the contractor's response and any written negotiated or clarified items.
 Agency policy determines the order that signatures on the contract are obtained.
 A contract that has been signed by the agency's Deputy Attorney General, the awarded vendor and the agency head is then ready to be submitted to the Budget Division for placement on the Board of Examiners' agenda.
 When the contract with all required attachments is submitted to the Budget Division, the agency must issue a Notification of Award (NOA).
 Pursuant to NAC 333.170, the Notification of Award is comprised of a notice posted in three public locations and a letter to the unsuccessful vendors notifying them of who was awarded the contract and the contract amount.
 The ten-calendar day appeal period, as defined in NRS 333.370, begins the day the notice is posted and the letters are sent.
 It is at this time that all information pertaining to the solicitation becomes public information.
-Agencies must be diligent in protecting any information.
+Agencies must be diligent in protecting any information labeled by the vendors as confidential and giving them timely access to any requested information.
 Templates for the Notification of Award letters may be obtained from the State Purchasing Division's website at http://purchasing.state.nv.us.